OhMyGuus/BetterCrewLink/README.md

 * [CrewLink](https://github.com/ottomated) - The Official CrewLink App.
 * [Electron](https://www.electronjs.org/) - For Make The App BetterCrewLink.
 * [memoryjs](https://github.com/TheGreatMcPain/memoryjs) - For Making BetterCrewLink Work With Linux.
-* [node-keyboard-watcher](https://github.com/OhMyGuus/node-keyboard-watcher) - For Making it Easy To Make A Push To Talk, Push To Mute and Impostor Radio.
+* [node-keyboard-watcher](https://github.com/OhMyGuus/node-keyboard-watcher) - For Making It Easy To Make A Push To Talk, Push To Mute and Impostor Radio.
 * [electron-overlay-window](https://github.com/OhMyGuus/electron-overlay-window) - For Making It Easy To Make Overlays.
 * [simple-peer](https://github.com/vrnagy/simple-peer) - For Making It Easy To Make [WebRTC](https://webrtc.org/) For [Voice Servers](https://github.com/OhMyGuus/BetterCrewLink-server).